When it comes to writing successful query letters, I hear the same questions over and over from people just starting out in travel writing.

 Also, tighten the content and make sure it flows.
 Your query letter gives an editor an advance view of your writing abilities, so make sure it reads well and flows.

 The best way to make sure an editor reads your query is to write a good one.
-You’ll know you got her attention when you receive an acceptance, or you might also receive an encouraging rejection.
-Either way, you know she read it.
+You’ll know you got their attention when you receive an acceptance, or you might also receive an encouraging rejection.

-On the other hand, there are several things that will definitely turn an editor away: typos, misspellings, and poor grammar.
+On the other hand, there are several things that will definitely turn editors away: typos, misspellings, and poor grammar.
 Any of these things are surefire ways to get your query letter deleted.

 You might think this is obvious - after all, we’re writers.
 We know how to write, right?